ptdecker/eloquentjs/README.md

 ### Chapter Seven -- Project: A Robot

 - measure.js - Compares the performance of two robots
-- efficient.js - Defines a more efficent robot
+- efficient.js - Defines a more efficient robot
 - persistent.js - Defines a persistent group

 ### Chapter Eight -- Bugs and Errors